Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: Introduction

 This paper is structured as follows: In Sec.~\ref{sec:RQS}, we describe the bosonic quantum system in a non-inertial frame.
-A bosonic qubit, on acceleration, transforms as a two mode squeezed vacuum state, with the acceleration being related to its squeezing parameter.
-In Sec.~\ref{sec:AR}, we succinctly describe the quantification of non-separability using AR $q$-conditional entropy.
-In Sec.~\ref{sec:pure}, the non-separability of multiqubit pure GHZ and W states with one of its qubits being accelerated using AR $q$-conditional entropy is described.
-In Sec.~\ref{sec:mixed}, we give a detailed account of obtaining the non-separability of multiqubit mixed states obtained by adding a global noise to the pure states considered in Sec.~\ref{sec:pure}.
-The strongest condition on separability for these states is identified in the asymptotic limit of $q$.
+In Sec.~\ref{sec:AR}, we succinctly describe the quantification of non-separability using the AR $q$-conditional entropy in an arbitrary bipartite quantum system.
+In Sec.~\ref{sec:pure}, the non-separability of pure multiqubit GHZ and W states with one of its qubits being accelerated using the AR $q$-conditional entropy is characterized with respect to acceleration, parameter $q$, and number of qubits in the system.
+In Sec.~\ref{sec:mixed}, we give a detailed account of obtaining the non-separability of mixed multiqubit states obtained by adding a global noise to the pure states considered in Sec.~\ref{sec:pure}.
+Also, the strongest condition on separability for these states is identified in the asymptotic limit of $q$.
+A comparison of separability criteria obtained from AR $q$-conditional entropy and logarithmic negativity is presented in Sec.\ref{sec:LN}.
 In Sec.~\ref{sec:conclusion}, the concluding remarks are presented.